 The Growing Pavilion

-wood, mycelium, residual flows from the agricultural sector, bulrush (cattail) and cotton
+Wood, mycelium, residual flows from the agricultural sector, bulrush (cattail), cotton

 Design: Pascal Leboucq Concept: Pascal Leboucq & Lucas De Man & Eric Klarenbeek (Klarenbeek & Dros) The Growing Pavilion is a project by Biobased Creations and Dutch Design Foundation.
 The Growing Pavilion is made possible by: Stichting Doen, Brabant C, BPD cultuurfonds & Prins Bernhard Cultuur Fonds.
 The Growing Pavilion is built by Fiction Factory, Tentech, Buitink Technology.
 In collaboration with: Aveco de Bondt, HuisVeendam, ECO-board, Krown.bio, Braindrop BV, Impershield, Houthandel Looijmans, TenCate Outdoor Fabrics, Botanic Bites, BioBased Delta, Centre of Expertise Biobased Economy (CoE BBE), Natuurvezel Applicatie Centrum (NAC), Sounding Bodies, Juro Coating, Noorderwind, Floriade Almere 2022.
 The team of The Growing Pavilion: Pascal Leboucq, Diana van Bokhoven, Emiel Rietvelt, Lucas De Man, Jasper van den Berg, Amber Bloos, Dona Popovici, Naomi Jansen, Anne Caesar van Wieren, Bente Konings, Wouter Goedheer, Bas van Rijnsoever, Isil Vos, Jip Verwiel